How To Build An Easy Catapult For Kids?

 - It is a perfect science craft for kids to teach them the concept of potential and kinetic energy.

-Do you know you can use different things to make a marshmallow catapult for kids?
+Do you know you can use different things to make a rubber band catapult for kids?
 Here are some trending ideas for K12 students:

 - Popsicle Stick Catapult – Students can use popsicle sticks to make a sturdy catapult.
 They will need some plastic spoons, pom poms, popsicle sticks, and rubber bands.